 The Business Plan for $25/month allows five website installations, compared to a similar managed WordPress solution like WP Engine which costs $25/month for just one site.

 I also like the simple and intuitive control panel, which replaces the ubiquitous cPanel most hosts use. cPanel is effective, but the interface is less than stellar and it puts quite a load on the servers running it.

 All in all, I’ve been very happy with WPX Hosting, and very happy I moved.
 If you want to invest a little extra in a superior web host that will make your site snappier and thus more enjoyable to use, you can’t go wrong with WPX.

-Disclosure: The above links to hosting companies are affiliate links, and I’m paid a commission if you sign up and remain a customer past the trial period.
-Rest assured, they’re both very good companies that I use and recommend regularly.
+Disclosure: The above link to WPX hosting is an affiliate link, and I’m paid a commission if you sign up and remain a customer past the trial period.
+Rest assured, it’s a very good company that I use and recommend regularly.